hodnettg/dotfiles/README.md

 # Dotfiles

 A repo to make setting up defaults for Vim, Tmux, and Bashrc dead simple.
-To use, simple clone into the machine of your choice and run `./install`
+To use, simply clone into the machine of your choice and run `./install`

 ### Gotchas and Notes